 While each social media platform has different protocols and best practices, the overarching goal for all your posts should be to humanize the candidate, give voters a behind-the-scenes look at the campaign process, and build trust with potential voters.

-Remember, people are more likely to vote for a candidate they feel like they know and can trust.
+Remember, people are likelier to vote for candidates they know and can trust.

 Contact us today if you need help getting started or need professional assistance crafting a social media strategy that gets results.